-Policy 6000.5 states "Schools will adopt a district-approved model or models that meet the needs of their gifted students".
+Policy 4130 (previously 6000.5) states "Schools will adopt a district-approved model or models that meet the needs of their gifted students".
 The following outlines the "district-approved" models for elementary, middle and high schools.
 Each school's gifted class sizes should be equivalent to or less than the school's Class Size Reduction target numbers or state limits for classroom size, whichever is higher.
-The Innovative Learning Department will monitor school compliance with district-approved gifted programming models through an annual audit/review process.
+The Exceptional Student Education Department will monitor school compliance with district-approved gifted programming models through an annual audit/review process.

 Gifted services are not limited to curriculum and learning environment.
 Services must be personalized based on the individual needs and interests of the students.
-Gifted students at each grade level should be concentrated within the same classroom(s) to insure they have substantial time in academic content courses with their intellectual peers.
+Gifted students at each grade level should be concentrated within the same classroom(s) to ensure they have substantial time in academic content courses with their intellectual peers.

 Every elementary school will have at least one teacher who is gifted endorsed (or a teacher working towards gifted endorsement and on an approved out-of-field waiver).
 Every middle school will have at least one teacher who is gifted endorsed (or a teacher working towards gifted endorsement and on an approved out-of-field waiver) for each of the four core content areas (English/Language Arts, Science, Social Studies, Math).
-Every high school will have at least one teacher who is gifted endorsed to provide consultation services.
+Every high school will have at least one teacher who is gifted endorsed (or a teacher working towards gifted endorsement and on an approved out-of-field waiver) to provide consultation services.
 Gifted content instruction that is prescribed by the individual gifted student's Educational Plan (EP) must be designed and delivered by a gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver).

-To be in compliance with Florida statutes related to class size, we encourage principals to only allow movement into or out-of-gifted classes by October 1 of each year.
+To be in compliance with Florida statutes related to class size, we encourage principals to only allow movement into or out of gifted classes by October 1 of each year.
 After this date, any student that becomes eligible for gifted services may be provided these services through consultation in the current class if the gifted class has already met the class size limit.
 All efforts will be made to move gifted eligible students into the gifted classes if a vacant seat is available.